spalato/Mbo.jl/README.md

 `!` has no special meaning).
 States are indexed by case-sensitive strings.
 You can use "G", "X1", "S+3/2L", as you wish.

-Setting and reading state energies and transition dipoles are rather straightforward.
-No implicit unit conversions are made.
+Setting and reading state energies and transition dipoles is rather straightforward.
+No implicit unit conversions are made, it's up to the user to ensure the proper units are supplied.
+The code expects energies to be supplied as angular frequencies, inverse of your time units.
+If you use a time grid in fs, you should supply energies in angular PHz.
 ```julia
 using Mbo
 # use "g" as a ground state with energy 0